gsse7en/templater/README.md

 ---
 Gulp-templater is a javascript plugin to parse through html documents and update custom tags to specified templates.
 It works:
   - **Client-side** - adding js files as source files to your html pages.
-  - **Server-side** - running "gulp templater" in npm, with html file specified
+  - **Server-side** - running "gulp templater" in npm, with html file path specified

 ## Usage
 ---
 ### npm
     npm run build
-This will create minified javascript files in "dist" folder, that you can use to update html files.
+This will create minified javascript files in "dist" folder, that you can use in your html files.

 ### Gulpfile
 ```javascript